 Rebecca Duclos is Dean of the Faculty of Fine Arts and a Professor in the Department of Art History at Concordia University.
 In the cultural sector, she held key roles at the McMichael Canadian Art Collection, Design Exchange, Textile Museum of Canada, and the Manchester Museum.
 She serves on the board of the Montreal Biennial and was Artist in Residence at the Banff Centre for the Arts.

-Over her long career, Deborah Gold has worked to improve the lives of people with disabilities, the last 20 devoted to those who are blind or visually impaired.
+Over her long career, Deborah Gold has worked to improve the lives of people with disabilities, with the last 20 years devoted to those who are blind or visually impaired.
 She is the former director of research and program development for the Canadian National Institute for the Blind, and a past editor of a journal dedicated to research and practice in the field.
 She has presented her research findings at major conferences and has been an active collaborator in studies and research networks.
 She is the Executive Director of BALANCE for Blind Adults, which provides technology training, help with life skills, and community support.

 Barbara Keyfitz is the Dr. Charles Saltzer Professor of Mathematics at Ohio State University.
 She is a pioneer in the mathematical theory of self-similar solutions of multidimensional conservation laws.
-She was the first female director of a major mathematical research institution, the Field Institute at U of T. A role model of service and leadership, she has worked to support mathematics by strengthening membership organizations that speak for the discipline.
+She was the first female director of a major mathematical research institution, the Fields Institute at U of T. A role model of service and leadership, she has worked to support mathematics by strengthening membership organizations that speak for the discipline.

 The late Sergio Marchionne was the CEO Fiat Chrysler Automobiles.
 He immigrated to Canada with his parents at age 13, and in the spirit of many new Canadians who attended UC, succeeded through education, determination, and hard work.
 Known as a tough negotiator with a razor-sharp business acumen, direct managerial style, and non-stop work ethic, he returned the Italian automaker, Fiat SpA, to profitability in two years.
 He also played a key role in the merger between Fiat and Chrysler to form Fiat Chysler Automobiles, and turned the company around financially.